tlevine/dada.pink/user-2015-music-video-plots/index.md

 I'm a neo-Dadaist, and I have been experimenting with the use of music videos for data analysis.

-1. The theory behind data music videos
+1. Some theory and history behind data music videos
 2. How to make data music videos in R
 3. Relevance of data music videos in practice